cfadmin-cn/lua-redis/README.md

 # Redis-io in Lua.

-  Lua driver for Redis-io based on cfadmin
+  Lua driver for Redislab based on `cfadmin`.

+# development environment

+  1. Use docker to pull redisjson or redisearch of `redislab`.

+  2. Refer to the `test_*.lua` files.

 ## 1. RedisJSON